-Charlottenburg Park is encircled by Amersham Vale, Amersham Grove, and Edward Street.
+Charlottenburg Park is inside Amersham Vale, Amersham Grove, and Edward Street.
 In Amersham Grove, amongst the Victorian houses, there is a building with a plaque on the wall saying ‘museum’.
 According to the excellent ‘Edith’s Streets’ this was ‘…once a private museum of curios collected by a J.T.Taylor, a merchant navy captain, and opened in 1890.
 The house nextdoor, no.38, is a red brick double fronted house, probably built in the 1865 with big stone balls on the forecourt walls…’.

 I have seen Edward Street called ‘Loving Edward Lane’ on old maps – curious! – and it offers two churches.
 Olivet Deptford Baptist Church which was founded in the 1860s under the influence and leadership of Charles Haddon Spurgeon.
 And just down the road is St Mark’s Anglican Church, built as a Chapel of Ease to St Paul’s Church in Deptford in 1883 by A H Newman, says Edith’s Streets, and closed in 1955.
 It became a ‘redundant church’ in 1998 and was sold to the Celestial Church of Christ.

 In Amersham Vale there is a distinctive brick building which Edith’s Streets tells me dates to ‘…1912 with bowed windows and wrought iron railings.
 This is a do-it-yourself art centre with 42 artists’ studios, a gallery, independent project spaces, a radio station, band rehearsal space and pop-up cocktail bar…’.